0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/_College Applications/Carnegie (12-15-25)/Essays/Carnegie Mellon University Statement of Purpose.md

 # Educational Purpose and Background

 Over my time in my undergraduate studies, my research pivoted on multiple domains.
 Across four projects, I integrated concepts from multiple disciplines to advance both the academic space and real-world applications.
 In my first project, I sought out how to detect malicious network traffic on a network by leveraging lightweight supervised machine learning classifiers as an intrusion detection system.
-In the second project
+In the second project, I focused on the improvement of both sensor technology and analog-to-digital conversion (ADC) electronics using logarithmic techniques.
+In the third project, I helped design an interactive STEM learning device for kindergarten and sixth grade (K-6) students to help them teach the fundamentals of mathematics.
+In my final project of undergrad, I developed various combinatorial malicious attacks for testing against energy-harvesting wireless sensor networks to generate a lightweight intrusion detection system using statistics.

 - *CMU*: Describe how your work, research, educational or other life experiences have prepared you for graduate study in this program.
 - *CMU*: Please explain why you selected your research areas/areas of interest